National Gallery Singapore: Design competition

 Padang Atrium, with Angin Cloud by Art Labor, a 2025 installation with Jrai wood sculptures.

-On 23 February 2007, MICA, together with the Singapore Institute of Architects, launched a two-stage architectural design competition to identify the most suitable architect and design for the National Gallery.
-The first stage of the competition called for design and concept proposals, and began on 19 March with a site tour of the two buildings for competing architects to get design concepts and ideas.
-It drew 111 entries from 29 countries worldwide, with five proposals shortlisted in May 2007.
+On 23 February 2007, MICA and the Singapore Institute of Architects launched a two-stage architectural design competition to select a design team for the National Gallery.
+The first stage called for design and concept proposals and included a site tour of the two buildings.
+The competition received 111 entries from 29 countries, with five proposals shortlisted in May 2007.
 Members of the jury consisted of a panel of eminent local and international professionals headed by Tommy Koh, Singapore's Ambassador-at-Large and chairman of the National Heritage Board, and included officials from the Urban Redevelopment Authority, Musée national des Arts asiatiques-Guimet in France and the Asian Civilisations Museum.

 For the second stage, the shortlisted candidates had to develop their designs, from which the winning proposal would be selected by the jury.
 Due to the status of the former Supreme Court Building and City Hall as national monuments, certain aspects of the buildings could not be altered, such as the façade, the Surrender Chamber, the office of Singapore's founding Prime Minister and the panelling in four rooms of the Supreme Court.
 However, this still left many design options open such as the addition of roof and basement floors.
 The participants also had to submit entries within a budget of S$320 million.

 On 29 August 2007, the seven-member international jury panel named the top three designs out of the five shortlisted.
 The three firms – Studio Milou Architecture from France, Ho + Hou Architects from Taiwan, and Chan Sau Yan Associates from Singapore – each received $150,000.
-The jury made their decision after appraising models and digital mock-ups, as well as engaging the five finalists in a presentation and question-and-answer session.
+The jury selected the three designs after reviewing models and digital mock-ups and hearing presentations from the five finalists.
 The other two firms that were shortlisted in the first stage were DP Architects and Australia's Smart Design Studio.

 An exhibition of the five finalists' proposals was held at City Hall in October 2007, and the public was invited to give feedback on the designs, programmes and events.
 The jury's decision was presented to MICA, which then decided on whom to commission to design and build the art gallery.
 An announcement on the final design was made in the first quarter of 2008.